-So how do you get rockstar status?
-Here are 9 tips (plus some suggestions from your client) to boost your real estate career into the stratosphere.
+So, how do you get rockstar status?
+Here are several tips (plus some suggestions from a client) to boost your real estate career into the stratosphere.

 1. Answer the Phone

 I’m licensed in Colorado.
-I’m an investor, and I’ve been buying houses since before dirt was invested.
+I’m an investor, and I’ve been buying houses since before dirt was invented.
 I’ve made my share of phone calls to real estate agents for a variety of reasons.

 If you want to be a rockstar real estate agent, if you REALLY want to stand out from the crowd, answer your phone.